esc/memex_plr_/README.md

 ## Memex

-Importantly, the memex was conceived to store something called a trail, that is it was a connection -- a bit like a modern hyperlink -- between two documents, each on a separate screen.
+Importantly, the memex was conceived to store something called a _trail_, that is it was a connection -- a bit like a modern hyperlink -- between two documents, each on a separate screen.
 But it was more than a hyperlink, since it represented a personal association, a pattern to this specific human's view of